MitchyBAwesome/amazon-ecs-catsndogs-workshop/Lab-8-Artifacts/lab8-detailed-steps.md

     1.	`git add Dockerfile`

-    2.	`git command -m ‘Injecting a failure’`
+    2.	`git commit -m ‘Injecting a failure’`

     3.	`git push`

 10. Open the AWS management console, and open the **AWS CodePipeline** console at https://console.aws.amazon.com/codepipeline/.

 11. Verify that the pipeline started: